 With their wide range of sizes, you can find palms for any landscape situation.
-Palms can work as solitary specimens, as well as in small groupings.
+Palms can work as solitary specimens as well as in small groupings.

-When combined with other plants, many palms stand out.
-On the other hand, some palms are better suited as a backdrop for plants with unique color or form.
+When combined with other plants, many palms become standouts.
+On the other hand, some palms are better suited as a backdrop for plants with unique colors or forms.
+Palms are adaptable to either formal or informal landscapes.
+Use them in the garden to create a unique theme.

+Before purchasing palm trees, plan a landscape design to help you visualize the end result.
 Start by measuring existing features in your landscape and the spaces between them.
 Use paper to mark out those distances to scale them down.

 Don’t forget to add any plants you already have in the ground.
 Next, research the palms you like and see if their size will work for the areas you are considering.
-Also, see if the palm species you picked fit with the style of your garden.
+Also, see if the palm species you picked fit the style of your garden.

 Finally, think about other plants that will complement the palm trees in your design.
 A little bit of homework will go a long way.

-How to Landscape With Palm Trees
+How To Landscape With Palm Trees

-With so many species, palms can be used in various ways.
+With so many species, palms can be used in many ways.
 They offer a canopy for shade, create a privacy screening, or serve as an accent or focal point.
 While some grow best in hot sun, others thrive in dark shady areas.

 There are palms that grow well when exposed to salt and others that are intolerant of salt.